artisan-roaster-scope/artisan/_docs/01-quick-start-guide.md

 ## Quick-Start Guide

 **If you read through the topics on the left you will have a very good idea of how Artisan works.
-This Quick-Start-Guide is not intended to answer all technical questions.**  Artisan Quick-Start Guide is maintained by *Michael Herbert of Evergreen Buzz Buzz.*  If you have suggestions for improving the content of the Quick-Start Guide or technical questions, please use the commmunity mailing list on the [Community](https://artisan-scope.org/docs/community) page.
+This Quick-Start-Guide is not intended to answer all technical questions.**  Artisan Quick-Start Guide is maintained by *Michael Herbert of Evergreen Buzz Buzz.*  If you have suggestions for improving the content of the Quick-Start Guide or technical questions, please use the community mailing list on the [Community](https://artisan-scope.org/docs/community)page.

 ![Artisan 1.3](/assets/images/gsg/artisan 1-3.png)